-The Importance of Situational Awareness: A Real-Life Example
+The Importance of Situational Awareness: A Real-Life Story of Staying Safe on a Night Walk

-The other night, my wife, Peppa, and I were out for a walk when two guys started closing in behind us.
-At first, I didn’t think much of it, but they stayed a little too close for too long.
-You know that gut feeling when something just doesn’t sit right?
+The other night, my wife, Peppa, and I were out for a walk when two guys started walking behind us.
+At first, I did not think much of it, but they stayed a little too close for too long.
+You know that gut feeling when something just does not sit right?
 I figured it was better to be proactive than let the situation develop into something worse.

-As they followed us, I glanced back a few times to make it clear I saw them and they were on my radar.
-I kept it non-aggressive but obvious.
-Still, they kept closing in, getting uncomfortably close.
+As they followed us, I glanced back a few times to make it clear I was aware of them.
+I kept it casual but obvious.
+Still, they kept getting uncomfortably close.
 So I finally turned around and said, “You guys good?
-You’re getting a little close for my taste, and you’re making me nervous.
-I’m from the Bronx, and this type of thing usually leads to bad results.”
+You are getting a little close for my taste, and you are making me nervous.
+I am from the Bronx, and situations like this have a way of not ending well.”

-I wasn’t trying to be aggressive or escalate things—just letting them know I was aware.
-Sometimes, a little confidence and directness is enough to deter someone who might be thinking about doing something stupid.
+I was not trying to be aggressive or escalate things, just letting them know I was paying attention.
+Sometimes a little confidence and directness is enough to discourage someone who might be thinking about causing trouble.

 They mumbled something and moved along, no big deal.
-To soften things up a bit, I followed up with, “Were you guys just using us to shield yourselves from the wind?”
+To lighten the mood, I followed up with, “Were you guys just using us to shield yourselves from the wind?”
 That got a laugh out of them, and they kept walking toward a chicken spot.

-The whole thing was a good reminder of how important it is to stay situationally aware, especially when you’re with the people (and pup) you care about most.
+The whole thing was a good reminder of how important it is to stay situationally aware, especially when you are with the people and pup you care about most.

 Be the first to comment